 Therapy in a group setting can be a productive and supportive way to address common concerns.
 Students meet as a group with one or more clinicians to explore a specific topic and develop coping skills.
 Some groups are time limited, while others are ongoing.
 Group offerings vary each semester and lists are updated at the beginning of the semester.
 Additional groups may be developed, depending on student interest and staff availability.

 Get started: If you are currently meeting with a UH&CS counselor, speak to them directly about a referral to group.
-If you are not already seeing a UH&CS counselor, stop by our office in 220 Sears Library for a walk-in appointment to establish care and to learn more about our groups.
-Additional information is available by calling 216.368.5872.
+If you are not already seeing a UH&CS counselor, call 216.368.5872 for more information.
+All therapy groups for Fall 2020 will be held over Zoom.

 Grief Support Group

-This ongoing group is designed for students who have experienced the death of a loved one.
+This group is designed for students who have experienced the death of a loved one.
 It is a process-oriented group that invites members to share their feelings of grief and to be supported by other students who have experienced similar losses.
 It is intended to help break the isolation of grief and provide meaningful tools for coping.
-Students interested in attending will be invited to an individual one-time session with the group facilitator to discuss the group in further detail and to determine if the group is a good fit.
+Students interested in attending will be required to complete an assessment with the group facilitator to discuss the group in further detail and to determine if the group is a good fit.

 In the Company of My Sisters

 The focus of this group is on creating a safe space for women of color to support one another, connect over experiences of discrimination, oppression, racism, and gain wisdom and energy from each in a safe, supportive, and confidential space.
-This group is open to anyone identifying as a women of color, and will be held in the Office of Multicultural Affairs.
+This group is open to anyone identifying as a women of color, residing in Ohio.
+Download flyer

 Interpersonal Process Group